-In Scotland, new rules mean that young people in Scotland who turn 16 on or after 1st September 2020 and who are getting DLA immediately before their 16th birthday will be able to continue getting DLA until they turn 18.
+In Scotland, young people who were getting DLA immediately before their 16th birthday can continue getting DLA until they turn 18.

 If you have an older child who is still getting DLA, they are likely to be invited to claim PIP at some point in the near future.
 This will happen automatically if: